Walchand-Linux-Users-Group/Linux/commands/curl/README.md

 ## Copyright
-Copyright © 2022 Free Software Foundation, Inc. License GPLv3+: GNU GPL version 3 or later.
+Copyright © 2022 Free Software Foundation, Inc. License GPLv3+: GNU GPL version 3 or later.<br/>
 This is free software, you are free to change and redistribute the information.
 There is NO WARRANTY, to the extent permitted by law.